North Carolina Medical Marijuana Card

 Can I Apply For A Medical Marijuana Card In North Carolina Online?

-How Do I Register With the North Carolina Medical CBD Program?
+How Do I Register With The North Carolina Medical CBD Program?

 Only patients with intractable epilepsy are permitted to use CBD extracts containing no more than 0.9% THC and a minimum of 5% CBD by weight.
 Such patients must have their adult caregivers register with the North Carolina Department of Health and Human Services (DHHS).
 Prior to their registrations, they must obtain a written certification from a state-licensed neurologist affiliated with the neurology department of a North Carolina-licensed hospital.
 No registration cards are issued for participants in the medical CBD program.